-There has been a lot of noise in the run up to the 25th of May about what businesses need to be doing under GDPR.
-Unfortunately, this has led to confusion and, in some cases, misinformation, meaning some organisations might be taking unnecessary steps.
+In the run up to the 25 May, there was a lot of noise about what businesses need to do under GDPR.
+Unfortunately, this led to confusion and, in some cases, misinformation, meaning some organisations might be taking unnecessary steps.

 No one organisation is the same, but there are a number of core steps that any organisation that is collecting, storing and using individuals' personal data must put in place to ensure they are compliant with GDPR: